xmacex/population-crowth/README.md

-# population-crowth
+# population crowth

-Logistic regression for monome crow.
+Logistic map for monome crow.

 ![](population-crowth.gif)

-The dynamical system xn=rx−1(1−x−1) known as the logistic map.
-It oscillates between two points when 3≤r≤3.44949, four and more points when 3.44949≤r≤3.56995 and is chaotic when 3.56995<r<4.
+The dynamical system $x_n=r_{x−1}(1−x_{−1})$ known as the logistic map.
+It oscillates between two points when 3 ≤ r ≤ 3.44949, four and more points when 3.44949 ≤ r ≤ 3.56995 and is chaotic when 3.56995 < r < 4.

 ![](https://upload.wikimedia.org/wikipedia/commons/0/09/Feigenbaum_Tree.gif)